 The Look of a Norwich Terrier

-Norwich Terriers have small, sturdy frames covered in flat, wiry coats that come in red, wheaten, grizzle and black & tan.
-Their slightly rounded heads have dark eyes, a fox-like muzzle and erect ears.
-They have sturdy necks, short backs, strong little legs and medium-length tails that are carried high.
+Norwich Terriers have small, sturdy frames covered in flat, wiry coats that come in red, wheaten, grizzled, and black & tan.
+Their slightly rounded heads have dark eyes, a fox-like muzzle, and erect ears.
+They have sturdy necks, short backs, strong little legs, and medium-length tails that are carried high.
 Overall, Norwich Terriers have a tough but outgoing look.

 Ideal Human Companion

 What They Are Like to Live With